lingdoc/pykdensity/README.md

 * **Dense Matrix / Strong Covariance Signal (κ > 0.15):**
   The dataset contains a highly dense, robust historical or spatial signal (as seen in the biology track).
   * **Standard Architectures:** Simple regressions (like standard GLM) should be avoided here, as the high density violates basic row-independence assumptions, leading to artificially low p-values and high false-positive rates.
   * **Advanced Architectures:** This tier is **ideal for specialized, structure-aware models** like Phylogenetic GLMMs, continuous Gaussian Processes, or spatial autoregressive workflows.
-The high density provides a rich, strong signal that allows these advanced architectures to perfectly map and control for background historical relationships.
+The high density provides a rich, strong signal that allows these architectures to map and control for background historical relationships.

 *Note: If your dataset lacks the columns needed for a specific calculation, the function returns `NaN` (Not a Number) for that metric instead of crashing, allowing your automation loops to finish running.*